Calculating Average MCAT Scores

 Average MCAT Score Continued .......

-On searching the internet, you will come across several web sites like http://www.studentdoc.com/medfind.html that give you endless information on the average MCAT test scores required for admissions to various medical colleges.
+On searching the internet, you will come across several web sites like: http://www.studentdoc.com/medfind.html that give you endless information on the average scores required for admissions to various medical colleges.
 The responsibility of authenticity of data provided rests entirely with the web site providing the data.
-The data may not be very accurate but it does give you an idea of the average MCAT test scores of the students who were admitted to the medical college in recent years.
-The web site quoted above requires you to enter your MCAT scores and it will then generate a list of medical schools in the state of your choice and give you information regarding the position of your MCAT scores with respect to the average MCAT test scores required for admission to each medical college.
+The data may not be very accurate but it does give you an idea of the average scores of the students who were admitted to the medical college in recent years.
+The web site quoted above requires you to enter your MCAT scores and it will then generate a list of medical schools in the state of your choice and give you information regarding the position of your test scores with respect to the average scores required for admission to each medical college.

-Most medical colleges me the average MCAT test scores, required by them, public by publishing them on their web sites and newsletters.
+Most medical colleges consider the average test scores, required by them, public by publishing them on their web sites and newsletters.
 Keep collating such data as and when you come across it.
-This information will be useful for you when you get your MCAT scores after you have taken the MCAT.
+This information will be useful for you when you get your scores after you have taken the test.
 You will then be able to prepare thoroughly for the interview for the college which considers your MCAT scores as highly competitive.

-Ideally your total MCAT score should be above 30 with an average MCAT score of 11 in each section and a P or a Q in the Writing Sample section.
-MCAT scores of this level are considered high and they increase your chances of getting admission to a desired medical college program.
+Ideally your total MCAT score should be above 30 with a minimum score of 11 in each section and a P or a Q in the Writing Sample section.
+Test scores of this level are considered high and they increase your chances of getting admission to a desired medical college program.
 You should not ignore the fact that your individual section scores will be considered by the medical college admission committees.
-So you should strive hard to do equally well in all the sections of the MCAT.
+So you should strive hard to do equally well in all the sections of the test.

 Go to page: Average Mcat Score - Page 1 :Average Mcat Score - Page 2